Habtewolde/alx-low_level_programming/0x01-variables_if_else_while/README.md

-the second c task if else readme
+read me fill fot all task if else task